ktappdev/Switch-Power-profile/README.md

 <b>Current Features</b>

-Will switch to low powered mode instead of balanced when on battery and no monitored apps are running running.
+Will switch to Low powered mode instead of Balanced when on battery power and no monitored apps are running.

-Notifications when switching power profiles.
+Notifications when switching between power profiles.

 Three power profiles required to function properly, (Low,Balanced and High) if any of these don't exist the app will create the missing profiles.